Security-Onion-Solutions/securityonion-docs/dashboards.rst

 Options
 -------

-At the top of the page, there is an Options drop-down menu that allows you to set options such as Auto Apply, Exclude case data, Automatic Refresh Interval, and Time Zone.
+At the top of the page, there is an Options drop-down menu that allows you to set options such as Auto Apply, Exclude case data, Exclude SOC Logs, Automatic Refresh Interval, and Time Zone.

 Auto Apply
 ~~~~~~~~~~